 Parameter Description Redistribution First, select to enable or disable the RIP redistribution feature here.
 Second, select the routing protocol (domain) that will be redistributed into RIP.
-Options to choose from are Connected, OSPF, and Static.
-The Connected option refers to routes that are established automatically through configuring an IP address on an interface.
+Options to choose from are Connected, OSPF and Static.
 The Static option means redistribute IP static routes.
+The Connected option

+Parameter Description refers to routes that are established automatically through configuring an IP address on an interface.
 Third, enter the value to be used as the metric for the redistributed route here.
 The range is from 0 to 16.
 Fourth, enter the Route Map name that is used in the filtering of the routes to be redistributed to the current routing protocol.
 If not specified, all routes are redistributed.